merchise/xotl.ql/docs/source/overview.rst

   >>> inside_a = inside('A')

-it's expected to look up in the all the containment tree derived form the `located-in` relation, to fetch all places which are inside `A` either directly or indirectly.
+It's expected that such a query will look up in the all the containment tree derived form the `located-in` relation, to fetch all places which are inside `A` either directly or indirectly.

-In this model, just the use of `located_in.name == 'A'` would imply a recursive function or some sort of semantic index; such knowledge comes only from the object/store model and not the query language by itself.
+In this model, just the use of `located_in.name == 'A'` would imply a recursive computation; and such knowledge comes only from the object/store model and not the query language by itself.
+Other models (for instance the relational model) might not find more than directly related objects.

 That's why in order to execute queries one **must** provide a :term:`query translator` with enough knowledge of the object model and of the system